U.S. Lobster Dealers Hope To Claw Back Market Share In Europe

 Europe has agreed to suspend tariffs on imports of live and frozen lobster from the U.S. for at least 5 years.
 In exchange, the U.S. will cut tariffs by 50% on some European products, including crystal glassware and cigarette lighters.

-While the agreement covers a tiny fraction of trans-Atlantic trade, it's important for the American lobster industry which has been at a competitive disadvantage in Europe ever since Canada struck its own trade deal with the E.U. three years ago.
+While the agreement covers a tiny fraction of trans-Atlantic trade, it's important for the U.S. lobster industry, which has been at a competitive disadvantage in Europe ever since Canada struck its own trade deal with the E.U. three years ago.

 That deal made Canadian lobster 8% to 20% cheaper in Europe and sales of American lobster fell by about 50%, said Annie Tselikis, executive director of the Maine Lobster Dealers Association.